Bussard ramjet: Ram augmented interstellar rocket

-Laser Powered Interstellar Ramjet
+Laser powered interstellar ramjet

 Beamed energy coupled with a vehicle scooping hydrogen from the interstellar medium is another variant.
 A laser array in the solar system beams to a collector on a vehicle which uses something like a linear accelerator to produce thrust.
 This solves the fusion reactor problem for the ramjet.
 There are limitations because of the attenuation of beamed energy with distance.

 Magnetic sail

 The calculations (by Robert Zubrin and Dana Andrews) inspired the idea of a magnetic parachute or sail.
 This could be important for interstellar travel because it means that deceleration at the destination can be performed with a magnetic parachute rather than a rocket.

 Dyson swarm-based stellar engine (Caplan thruster)

 Astrophysicist Matthew E. Caplan of Illinois State University has proposed a type of stellar engine that uses a Dyson swarm of mirrors to concentrate stellar energy onto certain regions of a Sun-like star, producing beams of solar wind to be collected by a multi-ramjet assembly which in turn produces directed jets of plasma to stabilize its orbit and oxygen-14 to push the star.
 Using rudimentary calculations that assume maximum efficiency, Caplan estimates the Bussard engine would use 10^{15} grams per second of solar material to produce a maximum acceleration of 10^{−9} m/s^{2}, yielding a velocity of 200 km/s after 5 million years, and a distance of 10 parsecs over 1 million years.
 The Bussard engine would theoretically work for 100 million years given the mass loss rate of the Sun, but Caplan deems 10 million years to be sufficient for a stellar collision avoidance.